The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

 Depending on your re-waterproofing treatment, this can either be washed into the garment in a second wash cycle or be sprayed onto its surface.

-Her top tip is that its that "Spray on great for applying to high wear areas where the water repellency may have worn off through abrasion".
+Her top tip is that "Spray on is great for applying to high wear areas where the water repellency may have worn off through abrasion".

 Some brands suggest that once you’ve taken these steps to re-waterproof your cycling jacket, and you've let it dry, if its washing instructions allow you to, a gentle tumble dry can help the treatment to penetrate the fibres of the fabric better, so it will be more effective and last longer.
 Ironing on a cool setting can also help.